-On the 7th of April 2020, the Secretary General of the Council of Europe issued its statement entitled Respecting Democracy, Rule of Law and Human Rights in the Framework of the Covid-19 Sanitary Crisis as "a toolkit for member states".
-According to the Secretary General, "the virus is destroying many lives and much else of what is very dear to us.
-We should not let it destroy our core values and free societies".
+On the 7th April, 2020, the Secretary General of the Council of Europe issued its statement entitled "Respecting democracy, rule of law and human rights in the framework of the COVID-19 sanitary crisis" as "a toolkit for member states" (Council Of Europe, 2020a).
+According to the Secretary General, "The virus is destroying many lives and much else of what is very dear to us.
+We should not let it destroy our core values and free societies.".
 The toolkit was intended to guarantee that the measures, which the member states implemented during the epidemic would not be disproportionate with the hazardousness of the situation and could only last as long as it is necessary.
-The document focuses on four key areas: the interpretation of the derogations from the European Convention on Human Rights in time of emergency; respect for the rule of law and democratic principles in times of emergency, including the limitations concerning the sphere and duration of emergency measures; as well as the respect of human rights including freedom of speech, the right to privacy, data privacy and the prohibition of discrimination of disadvantaged groups and the right for education.
+The document focuses on four key areas: the interpretation of the derogations from the European Convention on Human Rights in time of emergency; Respect for the rule of law and democratic principles in times of emergency, including the limitations concerning the sphere and the duration of emergency measures; as well as the respect of human rights including the freedom of speech, the right to privacy data privacy and the prohibition of discrimination of disadvantaged groups and the right for education.
 Finally, the last key area is the protection from crime and the protection of victims of crime, with special focus on sexual and gender-based violence.

+II.
 Statements of the Committee of the Prevention of Torture